FuelLabs/sway/docs/src/forc/workspaces.md

 ```

 The `members` field accepts entries to be given in relative path with respect to the workspace root.
+Packages that are located within a workspace directory but are *not* contained within the `members` set are ignored.

 ## Some forc commands that supports workspaces